-If you see an alternate yellow or green dotted line, this indicates that the current play position (which is the yellow line) and the current zero width selection (green dotted line) are both overlapping each other.
+If you see an alternate red or green dotted line, this indicates that the current play position (which is the red line) and the current zero width selection (green dotted line) are both overlapping each other.
 So you have not made any selection, yet.
 Please refer to mp3TrueEdit™ manual section ‘Selecting audio’ for more information on how to select an audio section for editing.

 7. Question: When exporting a file or some tracks why do I get the error message: ‘The file is already in use and cannot be overwritten’?

-8. Question: How do I find out the format and characteristics of the mp3 file?
+8. Question: How do I find out the format and characteristics of an MP3 or AAC file?

-When you open an mp3 audio file in mp3TrueEdit™, you will see the format and characteristics of the opened file and all your current edits.
-This comprises of the MPEG Layer 3 format, average bitrate, sampling frequency, stereo/mono format and the current total duration (hours: minutes: seconds) of the edits in your project file.
+When you open an MP3 or AAC audio file in mp3TrueEdit™, you will see the format and characteristics of the opened file and all your current edits.
+This comprises of the MPEG Layer 3 or AAC format, average bitrate, sampling frequency, stereo/mono format and the current total duration (hours: minutes: seconds) of the edits in your project file.
 You will find this on the status bar shown at the bottom right hand corner of the application.
 An example format would be: MPEG1/Layer 3 -192kbps – 4410 Hz – Joint Stereo - 00:02:49.